-Land and wealth formerly belonging to the Japanese or to enemies of the regime is confiscated and redistributed, industry is nationalised and Soviet-style economic planning is initiated.
+Land and wealth formerly belonging to the Japanese or to enemies of the regime are confiscated and redistributed, industry is nationalised and Soviet-style economic planning is initiated.

 Meanwhile, the Soviet Union and North Korean authorities refuse to comply with a United Nations (UN) resolution calling for a general election to determine the government of a unified Korea.
 Despite this refusal, elections go ahead in the South where, on 15 August 1948, the Republic of Korea is established.

 1948 - The DPRK declares its independence on 9 September.
-Kim is head of state and government as well as chairman of the Central Committee of the KWP, and at one point controls the military.
+Kim is head of state and government, as well as head of the Central Committee of the KWP.
+At one point he also controls the military.
 Opponents within the party are purged to secure his absolute rule.

 Both the Republic of Korea in the South and the DPRK in the North claim to be the only legitimate government on the Korean Peninsula.

-1949 - The US, having decided that South Korea lies outside its vital defence perimeter, begins to pull its troops out of the region.
-Kim subsequently starts sounding the drums for a preemptive war of reunification, believing that the US troop withdrawal is a prelude to an invasion of the North by South Korean forces.
+1949 - The US decides that South Korea lies outside its vital defence perimeter and begins to pull its troops out of the region.
+Kim subsequently starts planning for a preemptive war of reunification, believing that the US troop withdrawal is a prelude to an invasion of the North by South Korean forces.

-Chinese communist leader Mao Tse-Tung also tells Kim that the time is not right for a preemptive attack, advising that he wait until the Chinese communists finally expel the Guomindang nationalists and take complete control of China.
+Chinese communist leader Mao Tse-Tung also tells Kim that the time is not right for a preemptive attack, advising that he wait until the Chinese communists win the fight against their Guomindang nationalist rivals for control of China.

-According to the UN, the invasion is "initiated without warning and without provocation, in execution of a carefully prepared plan."
+The United Nations condemns the attack.
 The UN Security Council passes a resolution demanding that the North Koreans withdraw.
-When they refuse the UN General Assembly authorises military action against the North.
+When they refuse, the UN General Assembly authorises military action against the North.

-The Soviet-backed North Korean troops are initially successful, seizing all but a small corner in the southeast of the country within a month.
+The Soviet-backed North Korean troops are initially successful.
+The South Korean capital, Seoul, falls in three days.
+All but a small corner in the southeast of the country is seized within a month.
 However, final victory eludes the North Koreans.